Florida Milestone Inspections and Structural Integrity Reserve Studies (s. 553.899)

 PHASE 1 AND PHASE 2 INSPECTIONS

 A Phase 1 inspection is a visual, qualitative assessment of the building's structural condition by a licensed engineer or architect.
-If the professional identifies signs of substantial structural deterioration, a more detailed Phase 2 inspection is required to evaluate the affected components and define the repairs.
+If the professional identifies signs of structural deterioration, a more detailed Phase 2 inspection is required to evaluate the affected components and define the repairs.

 STRUCTURAL INTEGRITY RESERVE STUDIES (SIRS)